Leeway001Write/startup/notes.md

 ## CSS
 - Bootstrap is very new to me, and so far feels harder than CSS because I can't get as granular with it.
 - Bootstrap is great for easy formatting, but animations and more customized styles require CSS

+## JavaScript
+- While using Async/Wait, make sure function names are spelled correctly!
+I had a typo, and so the `try` block was jumping to the `catch` and I had no idea why until I noticed the typo.